 Dr. Rozsa also holds performance degrees from McGill University, DePaul University, and the Cleveland Institute of Music; he also holds a composition/theory degree from Baldwin-Wallace College-Conservatory of Music.
 His major trombone teachers were Doug Bennett, Allen Kofsky, Thomas Klaber, Charles Vernon, Mark Fisher, Floyd Cooley, James Box, and Pierre Beaudry.
 He studied composition with Dan Adams, James Feldman, and Loris Chobanian.
 He was also a participant at the 2011 Alessi Seminar.

-Thomas Sergey (Guitar) teaches students of all ages and skill levels and in all guitar styles.
-He is as enthusiastic about teaching beginners as he is working with advanced musicians.
-Using traditional, Suzuki, and other teaching methods, Tom adapts his teaching style to the individual goals, skill level, and temperament of each student.
-His passion for teaching is inspired by seeing his students succeed, whether it is in an individual lesson, on the concert stage, or in the recording studio.
-Tom has a Master of Music degree from the University of Miami and has been teaching for ten years at the College of DuPage.
-He has also taught at Roosevelt University and the University of Illinois.
-Besides teaching and performing, Tom is also active as a composer and regularly participates in contemporary music concerts.
+Dr. Thomas Sergey (Guitar and other fretted stringed instruments) teaches students of all ages and skill levels and in all guitar styles.
+He is as passionate teaching beginners as he is working with advanced musicians.
+Using traditional, Suzuki, and other teaching methods, Dr. Sergey adapts his teaching style to the individual goals, learning style, skill level, and temperament of each student.
+His passion for teaching is inspired by seeing his students succeed, whether in a weekly lesson or on the concert stage.

 Dr. Michael P. Stewart (Trumpet) holds the Doctor of Musical Arts degree from the University of South Carolina in Columbia, SC.
 Dr. Stewart maintains a busy schedule as a private teacher, performer, recording artist, director, author, composer and arranger.
 He has taught trumpet in numerous Chicago-area high schools for over twenty years.
 Over 30 of his trumpet books are available in Kindle or iBook formats, and over 100 of his compositions or arrangements have been published in the United States and Europe.
 He has led or performed with the Chicago Grandstand Big Band, the Shout Section Big Band, the Gold Coast Orchestra, the Dana Legg Jazz Band, the Deep Blue Big Band, and the Chicago Brass Choir.
 He has released three recordings of trumpet solos.
 More information about Dr. Stewart is available online at www.stewmuse.com.